-Keeping up with the latest advances in eye care is a top priority for Dr. Jackman.
+Keeping up with the latest advances in eye care is important to Dr. Jackman.
 Her patients appreciate and benefit from new treatments and technology offerings from year to year.
 Optometry has an extensive, growing “toolbox” to help patients see and feel better.
 Dr. Jackman is dedicated to working with her patients so they can achieve and maintain excellent vision and eye health.
-She is honored to work in partnership with her patient to assist then in finding solutions to their vision and eye related challenges, leading to improved overall wellness and quality of life.
+She is honored to work in partnership with her patients to assist them in finding solutions to their vision and eye related challenges, leading to improved overall wellness and quality of life.

 - The American Academy of Orthokeratology and Myopia Control (AAOMC)

 - College of Optometrists in Vision Development (COVD)

 I love helping patients resolve vision and eye health problems that hold them back from achieving their goals and enjoying their lives to the fullest.
 My own vision and medical experiences have exposed me to not only standard optometric and medical practices, but exciting alternative methods of treatment.